Prf Shonil Bhagwat

 Professional biography

-As Professor of Environment and Development, my research interests sit at the cross-section between natural and social sciences and my research centres on the links between environment and development.
+As Professor of Environment and Society, my research interests sit at the cross-section between natural and social sciences and my research centres on the links between environment and society.
 In particular, my research engages critically with discussions on a variety of key environmental concerns: agriculture and food security, biodiversity conservation, climate change, ecosystem services, and sustainability.
 It addresses these perceived grand environmental challenges within the context of growing discussion on the Anthropocene, the age of humans.

 Before joining The Open University as Lecturer in Geography in February 2013, I directed an international and interdisciplinary masters programme in Biodiversity, Conservation and Management at the School of Geography and the Environment, University of Oxford, UK (2009-2013).
 I have also held post-doctoral research appointments at the University of Oxford (2006-2009) and at the Natural History Museum, London, UK (2003-2006).